brandon-rhodes/blog/README.txt

 Optional fields are:

-'add_disqus' - whether to include Disqus comments at the page bottom 'add_mathjax' - whether the HTML needs post-processing with MathJax
+'add_disqus' - whether to include Disqus comments at the page bottom (DISABLED) 'add_mathjax' - whether the HTML needs post-processing with MathJax